 You might have noticed the above list only had seven entries – even though the introduction stated there are nine resorts in the Myoko Circuit.
 That’s true, but Lotte Arai is such a stellar entry we felt it needed its own listing (along with Madarao below).
 First, Lotte Arai.
 If luxury is your bag, then Lotte Arai is the right choice.
 The resort has a bit of a unique history.
 It opened in 1993 as a luxury destination but failed in 2006 when the global economy collapsed, remaining closed for years.
 It was bought and then refurbished extensively, reopening to the public in 2017 as the self-branded best luxury ski resort in Japan.

 But it wasn’t just the base that was updated.
 Many runs were reshaped and remarked, with lots of tree skiing and marked off-piste added, too.
 There was also an addition of avalanche-controlled, marked off-piste – something rare in Japan but necessary because of the extreme snowfalls (over 66 feet every winter!).
-One of the best things about this resort, though, is that it includes above-the-treeline skiing – also rare in Japan.
+One of the best things about this ski resort, though, is that it includes above-the-treeline skiing – also rare in Japan.
 So, riders can tackle wide-open powder bowls like in the Alps.
 Except, you don’t have to dodge rocks here because, well, over 66 feet of snowfall per year!

 Five lifts service the 3,609 feet of vertical, and most of the terrain is ungroomed and marked advanced and expert.
 Beginners will have a small amount to do around the base on the groomed nursery slopes, but those just starting out or progressing may find themselves out of their depth when tackling snow this deep and terrain this steep.
 There’s also the price factor — Lotte Arai is not cheap.
 Branded as luxury, it comes with a price tag.
 So staying in-resort is expensive.
 Luckily, you can stay in the much more reasonably priced Myoko and take a day trip for epic riding.

 Included in the circuit, but not technically on Myoko Mountain, Madarao Mountain Resort lies across the valley on the opposite Mount Madarao.
-Nicknamed ‘Madapow’, this resort is interconnected with Tangram Ski Circus and is pretty sizable.
+Nicknamed ‘Madapow’, this ski resort is interconnected with Tangram Ski Circus and is pretty sizable.
 Plus, it gets snow in abundance – so much so that half of the marked terrain is just ungroomed.
 Madarao Mountain Resort is also famed for its marked tree runs and wide-open powder fields, perfect for cruisey pow laps.

 Ten lifts service 31 marked trails but the off-piste is the real attraction.
 Madarao fully embraces its powder skiing and has guides to show visitors all the best stashes and lines.
 However, self-exploration is definitely possible thanks to the shape of the mountain, with an ‘all roads lead to home’ layout to make riding as safe as possible.
-For a great intro to what the resort offers, head to the peak for a bird’s-eye view of the mountain below.
+For a great intro to what the ski resort offers, head to the peak for a bird’s-eye view of the mountain below.
 Then, aim for the Crystal Bowl for some of the most fun tree skiing around!
 There’s also the Powder Wave, Powder Theater, and River Line to explore — and so much more!

 In terms of accommodation, you can stay at the Madarao Kogen Hotel or the Hotel Tangram Madarao on the other side.
 Both are big, fully catered ski hotels perfect for the ski-in,-ski-out experience.
 However, if you want to get the most out of skiing this area, staying in Myoko is cheaper.
-Plus, it’ll set you up to ride Madarao and the other great resorts, such as Lotte Arai, Seki Onsen, Ikenotaira Alpenblick, and the rest of the Myoko circuit resorts.
+Plus, it’ll set you up to ride Madarao and the other great ski resorts, such as Lotte Arai, Seki Onsen, Ikenotaira Alpenblick, and the rest of the Myoko circuit resorts.

-With 850 acres of terrain, Appi ‘Happy’ Kogen is one of the largest singular ski resorts in Japan.
+With 850 acres of terrain, Appi ‘Happy’ Kogen is one of the largest singular ski destinations in Japan.
 Spread across three peaks, this resort features extensive groomed terrain for beginners, long, open runs for intermediates, and steep treed and technical terrain for expert riders.
 With a focus on all riding levels, Appi Kogen is a ‘complete’ resort sure to please everyone.
 And with the sprawling ANA InterContinental Appi Kogen Resort 5-Star Hotel at the foot of the mountain, if you want to really wring the most out of a Japanese ski trip, then Appi Kogen is an excellent choice.

 Appi Kogen also won the title of Japan’s Best Ski Resort for 2022 at the World Ski Awards — the highest honor for the Japanese Ski Industry.
 So, they must have something pretty special to back it up, right?
 Well, for beginners, international ski schools cater to all levels in various languages.
 For the little ones, there’s a dedicated Kids Land with fun snow activities.
 And for those who like a bit of magic in their lives, there’s a magic forest, the biggest beginner-focused tree run in Japan.